 IACUC.org is now IACUC Central, a comprehensive repository for all things IACUC.
 IACUC Central is a valuable resource for institutional animal care and use committee members and staff.
 Updated quarterly, IACUC Central organizes information into pages containing links to governmental agencies, databases, examples of institutional websites, training resources, and more.

-Sessions of the NIH workshop, "Meeting the Information Requirements of the Animal Welfare Act," will be held in March, May, and October 2016, Beltsville, MD.
+Sessions of the NIH workshop, "Meeting the Information Requirements of the Animal Welfare Act," will be held in October 2016, Beltsville, MD.

 Office of Laboratory Animal Welfare (OLAW) - IACUC 101 Series - Workshops provide information about the role and responsibilities of an IACUC and federal policies and regulations governing the welfare of animals in laboratories.
 The program includes scenarios at each level so that participants can practice what they have learned in each course.
 See the schedule for dates and locations.